Volume 18, Issue 2 (4-2026) J Crop Breed 2026, 18(2): 103-116 | Back to browse issues page

 XML Persian Abstract Print

-Introduction and Objective: Sugar beet, as one of the two main sources of sugar production in the world, plays a vital role in food security and the sustainability of the agricultural economy in various countries.
-Given the growing global population and increasing demand for sugar, the continuous improvement of this plant's genetic potential to achieve higher yield, desirable quality, and adaptation to changing climatic conditions is an undeniable necessity.
+Background: Sugar beet, as one of the two main sources of sugar production in the world, plays a vital role in food security and the sustainability of the agricultural economy in various countries.
+Given the growing global population and increasing demand for sugar, the continuous improvement of this plant's genetic potential is an undeniable necessity to achieve higher yield, desirable quality, and adaptation to changing climatic conditions.
 The primary goal in sugar beet breeding programs is the simultaneous improvement of root yield and technological quality (high sugar content and low impurities).
 However, achieving this goal has always been a fundamental challenge in breeding programs due to the physiological negative correlation between these two traits.
 This physiological trade-off necessitates the use of advanced statistical and selection methods to identify genotypes with an optimal balance between traits.
 Nevertheless, the cornerstone of any successful breeding program and the efficiency of selection methods depend on the existence of sufficient genetic diversity in the base population.
 Accordingly, the accurate evaluation of germplasm and the estimation of genetic parameters provide valuable information for breeders to formulate the most effective selection program.
-In this context, the present study was designed and conducted to evaluate the genetic potential and select superior sugar beet hybrids based on the analysis of quantitative and qualitative traits, in order to identify superior hybrids for introduction into advanced trials and to select promising parents for future crosses and the development of new genotypes.
+In this context, the present study was designed and conducted to evaluate the genetic potential and select superior sugar beet hybrids based on the analysis of quantitative and qualitative traits to identify superior hybrids for introduction into advanced trials and to select promising parents for future crosses and the development of new genotypes.

-Materials and Methods: This study was conducted during the 2023 growing season at the Motahari Sugar Beet Research Station in Karaj, affiliated with the Sugar Beet Seed Institute (SBSI).
-The plant materials consisted of 140 experimental hybrids along with four foreign check varieties.
-To accurately evaluate this large number of genotypes, a preliminary yield trial using an augmented design with five incomplete blocks was employed.
-This design, by replicating the check varieties in all blocks, allowed for the control of environmental error and the estimation of adjusted trait values for the unreplicated hybrids.
+Methods: This study was conducted at the Motahari Sugar Beet Research Station in Karaj, affiliated with the Sugar Beet Seed Institute (SBSI), during the 2023 growing season.
+The plant materials consisted of 140 experimental hybrids, along with four foreign check varieties.
+A preliminary yield trial using an augmented design with five incomplete blocks was employed to accurately evaluate this large number of genotypes.
+By replicating the check varieties in all blocks, this design allowed for the control of environmental error and the estimation of adjusted trait values for the unreplicated hybrids.
 All agronomic practices were carried out according to the standard protocols for the region.
-At the harvest stage, key traits including root yield, sugar content, and sugar yield were evaluated.
+Key traits, including root yield, sugar content, and sugar yield, were evaluated at the harvest stage.
 Statistical analyses were performed using R software.
-The data were first adjusted based on the statistical model of the augmented design.
+Data were first adjusted based on the statistical model of the augmented design.
 Then, an analysis of variance was conducted to assess the significance of genetic differences.
-Genetic parameters, including phenotypic and genotypic variances, phenotypic and genotypic coefficients of variation, broad-sense heritability, and expected genetic advance from selection, were estimated.
-For simultaneous selection based on multiple traits and to identify genotypes close to the ideal genotype, the selection index of ideal genotype (SIIG) was applied.
+Genetic parameters, including phenotypic and genotypic variances, phenotypic and genotypic coefficients of variation, broad-sense heritability, and expected genetic advance from selection, were estimated afterward.
+The selection index of ideal genotype (SIIG) was applied for simultaneous selection based on multiple traits and to identify genotypes close to the ideal genotype.
 Finally, to classify the genotypes and investigate the genetic structure of the population, cluster analysis was performed using Ward's method based on Euclidean distance.

 Type of Study: Research | Subject: General